Being creative and resourceful with money helps you get through the hard times.

 - Laptop with a stable internet connection

-Find side gigs on freelancing sites or copy typing sites and send your application through such platforms.
+Find side gigs on freelancing or copy-typing sites and send your application through such platforms.

 Here are some websites where you can apply for typing jobs:

-Ideal for: People of all ages who can be friendly and relatable on camera, with a little sense of humor, and can produce interesting and shareable video content
+Ideal for: People of all ages who can be friendly and relatable on camera, with a little sense of humor, and can produce exciting and shareable video content

 Difficulty level: Challenging